1. Abraham

 “The fool doth think he is wise, but the wise man knows himself to be a fool”

 Maybe this is just me, but I feel like Shakespeare is glazed a lot, but nobody really cares about what the guy does.
 Personally, I feel like I’ve heard about this guy a lot, and I feel like sure, he’s alright.
 He wrote Romeo and Juliet, Hamlet, Macbeth, which are definitely some of the most important pieces of literature to exist.
 For the time he existed, he did quite a lot.
-Now in the modern day, he’s still relevant because we still talk about him in school all the time.
-Don’t get me wrong, he’s a great author, but he has to be one of the most overrated people of all time.
+To me, his writing is kind of archaic but still stands the test of time.
+He was relevant by the late 1500’s, but still, he stands as a symbol for English poetry today.
+Everywhere in school he still gets talked about, and lets be honest, your English teachers praise this guy like he’s some legend, which sounds like glazing to me.

 5. Genghis Khan